Choosing the right drone

 Drones are listed only if they have an RPAS Safety Assurance declaration submitted by their manufacturer.
 If your drone isn’t listed, the manufacturer may have yet to submit the declaration or the declaration is yet to be reviewed.
 You’ll be issued a new registration certificate if the declaration is submitted.
 Contact your drone’s manufacturer to ask if a declaration will be submitted.

-Drones that are eligible for use with a Compliant UAV Operator Special Flight Operating Certificate under the current rules will be eligible for advanced operations in controlled airspace after June 1.
+Drones that were eligible for use with a Compliant UAV Operator Special Flight Operating Certificate under the old rules will be eligible for advanced operations in controlled airspace after June 1.

 Manufacturers or modifiers of these drones can submit an RPAS Safety Assurance declaration stating that the drones are eligible to operate over people.